MicrosoftDocs/azure-docs/articles/jenkins/java-deploy-webapp-tutorial.md

 ms.date: 11/10/2018
 ---

-# Tutorial: Deploy Java web apps to Azure from GitHub by using Jenkins for continuous integration and deployment
+# Tutorial: Deploy Java web apps from GitHub to Azure App Service with continuous integration and deployment in Jenkins

-This tutorial shows how to deploy a Java web app from GitHub to [Azure App Service on Linux](/azure/app-service/containers/app-service-linux-intro) with continuous integration (CI) and continuous deployment (CD) in Jenkins.
+This tutorial shows how to deploy a Java web app from GitHub to [Azure App Service on Linux](/azure/app-service/containers/app-service-linux-intro) by using continuous integration (CI) and continuous deployment (CD) in Jenkins.
-That way, when you update your app by pushing commits to GitHub, Jenkins automatically builds and redeploys your app.
+That way, when you update your app by pushing commits to GitHub, Jenkins automatically builds and redeploys your app to Azure.
 The sample app in this tutorial was developed by using the [Spring Boot](http://projects.spring.io/spring-boot/) framework.

 In this tutorial, you'll complete these tasks: